nirtamir2/ai-sdk-slides/slides.md

 High level - in the right side of the API

 <!--
+This graph shows what exactly is an AI Engineer.
+It basically sits in the other side of the API.
+Someone already train the AI model, and he is using it to do the work.
+He tie all the things together and using the high level building blocks.
+No need to train data.
+Just call models and get the results.

 The webpage describes the rise of a new role called the "AI Engineer" - software engineers who specialize in applying AI through tools and APIs, rather than training models.
 This new discipline will be the highest-demand engineering job of the decade, as AI Engineers leverage both human-written and AI-generated code to build innovative AI-powered applications.
 -->